OraQuick

-OraQuick is an at-home HIV test manufactured by Orasure Technologies that was approved by the United States Food and Drug Administration in 2012.
+OraQuick is an at-home HIV test manufactured by Orasure Technologies that was approved by the United States Food and Drug Administration for use by medical professionals in 2002 and for at-home use in 2012.
 It is one of only two at-home HIV tests available.
 OraQuick can be purchased by anyone above aged 17 over-the-counter at any major retail stores or online.

 As of November 2018, the testing kit costs on average about $40-45.
 The United States Food and Drug Administration states that even though an individual can use the HIV test kit as a primary test measure, it is still important to see a medical professional for secondary testing.

 OraQuick measures the HIV antibodies in oral fluid, but not saliva.
 The test kit contains an oral swab attached to the reader, and a fluid-filled test tube.
 The test results can either be invalid, positive, or negative.

+History

+On November 7, 2002, the FDA approved the OraQuick test as the first rapid point-of-care HIV test, providing results in as little as 20 minutes using whole-blood specimens obtained from a fingerstick or venipuncture.
+Prior to this approval, HIV tests required blood samples to be sent to a laboratory, resulting in longer wait times for results.
+In 2004, the FDA expanded its use to include oral fluid samples, improving accessibility for individuals hesitant to undergo blood testing.
+In July 2012, the test received approval for over-the-counter use, allowing individuals to perform it at home with a mouth swab.

 Principle

 The OraQuick ADVANCE Rapid HIV-1/2 Antibody Test is a single-use, qualitative immunoassay that can be purchased over-the-counter (OTC).
-The test kit contains a test swab that collects oral fluid containing antibodies for HIV-1 and HIV-2 from the user’s gums.
-The specimen is collected in a test tube and mixed with buffered developer solution.
-The mixture travels up the test strip, and results appear after 20-40 minutes.
+This test kit contains a test swab that collects oral fluid containing antibodies for HIV-1 and HIV-2 from the user’s gums.
+The material is gathered and combined with buffered developer solution in a test tube.
+After 20 to 40 minutes, the mixture moves up the test strip, and the findings are visible.
 The C-Line indicates that the mixture is migrating up the test strip adequately and the test is properly working.
 The T-Line contains antigens immobilized on a nitrocellulose membrane that HIV antibodies can react to.

 If a dark C-Line appears, then the test is working.
 The results are negative if only a C-Line is present.
 The results are positive if both a C-Line and T-Line appear.
 Since a positive result does not necessarily indicate HIV-positive status, a follow-up test should be done in a medical setting to confirm the test results.
 An initial positive result is not a definitive HIV diagnosis, but rather it should prompt the user to seek immediate medical attention for HIV blood tests and follow-ups.
 A negative result indicates no HIV infection, but the test cannot accurately detect HIV levels when exposure was within the past 3 months.
 Even then, there can still be false negatives.